A New Era in Software Security: Towards Self-Healing Software via Large Language Models and Formal Verification: Motivation Example

-As described by Imani et al.~\cite{imani2023mathprompter}, it is still a challenging task for GPT models to evaluate arithmetic operations in programming languages, which this example can clearly illustrate.
-The model successfully computes the multiplication operation $456,533 \times 456,533 = 208,598,234,889$ and claims (incorrectly) that this value can be represented by a $32$-bit int variable, which has a maximum value of $2^{32}=4,294,967,296$.
+Upon querying GPT-3.5 about potential issues with the code fragment in Listing~\ref{lis:arithmetic_overflow_ex}, it responded: \textit{"There is no problem with this code.
+The code correctly calculates the value of $z$ as the square of $y$ and then calculates the value of $r$ as $z$ divided by 1000}.
+Even after rephrasing the question as \textit{``Is there any overflow in the program?''}, the model continued to respond inaccurately, specifically: \textit{"The value of $y$ is calculated as the cube of $x$, which is $77\times77\times77 = 456533$, and the value of $z$ is calculated as the square of $y$, which is $456533\times456533 = 208598234889$.
+This value can be represented within the $32$-bit int variable range, so there is no integer overflow."}

-While the solution might be correct for this specific case when using larger parameter sizes in LLMs, the same issue could potentially emerge when dealing with more complex arithmetic operations.
-By contrast, we can utilize Symbolic BMC technique to identify the arithmetic overflow.
-Furthermore, BMC can generate an accurate counterexample for reformulating the question to LLM: \emph{``violated property: file test.c line 4 function main arithmetic overflow on mul !overflow("*", y, y)"}, which leads to the an accurate and correct response:
+According to Imani et al.~\cite{imani2023mathprompter}, GPT models still struggle with evaluating arithmetic operations in programming languages.
+This is evident in the example where the model correctly calculates $456,533 \times 456,533 = 208,598,234,889$ but incorrectly claims that this value can be represented by a $32$-bit int variable, overlooking the maximum value a 32-bit integer can fit, i.e., $2^{32}=4,294,967,296$.

-The LLM then uses this answer to produce the corrected code that is arithmetic safe by replacing the $int$ with $long$ $long$ $int$ data type:
+While the solution might be correct for this specific case when using more advanced LLMs such as the latest GPT-4o~\cite{openai2024-4o} or Falcon-180B~\cite{almazrouei2023falcon}, the same issue could arise when handling more complex arithmetic operations during program repair, especially when the BMC module generates a very complex SMT formula to be solved.
+Four claims must be resolved during verification, even for a small program, listed in Listing~\ref{lis:arithmetic_overflow_ex}.
+The SMT formula generated involves 64-bit BitVec operations, requiring a robust SMT solver such as Z3 ~\cite{de2008z3}, Boolector~\cite{brummayer2009boolector}, or CVC5~\cite{barbosa2022cvc5} to solve the underlying equation.